 The menthol in peppermint has a cooling and stimulating effect on the skin, which is great for anyone who gets headaches easily.
 The stimulating effect might also have a positive effect on hair growth by helping to strengthen the hair follicle.

-While most hair oils have the magical ability to give that healthy glow to your tresses, it’s important to know how to choose the best hair oil for your hair type and concern.
+While most hair oils have the magical ability to give that healthy glow to your tresses (like hair serums), it’s important to know how to choose the best hair oil for your hair type and concern.

 Best Hair Oils for Dry or Damaged Hair with Split Ends